andresgongora/dotfiles-manager/README.md

 search for a configuartion file named `default`.
 This is useful when you want slightly different configurations for different machines.
 Note that configuration files can "include" other configuration files for greater flexibility.
-- **symlink**: store all dotfiles you want to be symlinked in this folder.
+- **/symlink**: store all dotfiles you want to be symlinked in this folder.
 All configuration files use these folder as symlink root.
-- **functions/**: this folder contains some bash functions I like carrying arround, like for example colorizing your bash promt.
+- **/functions/**: this folder contains some bash functions I like carrying arround, like for example colorizing your bash promt.
 You might delete the whole folder if you dont want it.